apache/beam/website/src/get-started/downloads.md

 You can download the source code package for a release from the links in the [Releases](#releases) section.

+### Release integrity

+You *must* (verify)[https://www.apache.org/info/verification.html] the integrity of downloaded files.
+We provide OpenPGP signatures for every release file.
+This signature should be matched against the (KEYS)[https://www.apache.org/dist/beam/KEYS] file which contains the OpenPGP keys of Apache Beam's Release Managers.
+We also provide SHA-512 checksums for every release file (or SHA-1 and MD5 checksums for older releases).
+After you download the file, you should calculate a checksum for your download, and make sure it is the same as ours.

 ## API stability